Your Step-By-Step Real Estate License Renewal Guide (Updated for 2023)

 The Massachusetts Board of Registration of Real Estate Brokers and Salespersons is the state's licensing agency for those who practice as real estate agents.
 This governing body has outlined the following requirements:

 Whether you're a salesperson or a broker, the state of Massachusetts requires you to take continuing education (or CE) prior to your license renewal.
 You'll need to take 12 continuing education hours every 24 months.
-After completing your CE, you will pay a renewal fee and renew your license online on their licensing website, which is called E-Place.
+After completing your CE, you will fill out your renewa appication and pay a renewal fee to renew your license online using the state's licensing web portal, which is called E-Place.

 The state requires that you renew your license every two years.
 If you do not renew your license or take any action, it will expire automatically.